-The CA shall maintain lists, including names, organizations, contact information, and organizational affiliation for those who act in trusted roles and shall make them available during compliance audits.
-The RA shall maintain lists, including names, organizations, and contact information of those who act in RA Operations Staff, RA Administrators, and RA Security Officer roles for that RA.
+The CA maintain lists, including names, organizations, contact information, and organizational affiliation for those who act in trusted roles and makes them available during compliance audits.
+The RA maintains lists, including names, organizations, and contact information of those who act in RA Operations Staff, RA Administrators, and RA Security Officer roles for that RA.